-In honor of the Geo-Institute’s 25th anniversary, G-I Past President Ed Kavazanjian has generously donated $125,000 to the Geo-Institute Student Participation Fund, and will match an additional $125,000 to Members’ contributions to the Fund.
+In honor of the Geo-Institute’s 25th anniversary, G-I Past President Ed Kavazanjian, Jr, Ph.D., P.E., NAE, D.GE, Dist.M.ASCE will match up to a total of $125,000 in contributions to the Geo-Institute Student Participation Fund.

-To thank you for your contribution, we are pleased to offer these special gifts:
+Please donate to the Student Fund today.
+To thank you for your contribution, we are pleased to offer the following gifts:

 Supporter - $25 and up – commemorative 25th anniversary Geo-Institute pin

-President’s Circle - $25000 – recognition at all 2021 Geo-Institute conferences, your organization's name in GEOSTRATA, ten 25th anniversary Dri-Fit G-I polo shirts, and ten commemoratives 25th anniversary Geo-Institute pins
+President’s Circle - $25000 – recognition at all 2021 Geo-Institute conferences, your organization's name in GEOSTRATA, ten 25th anniversary G-I polo shirts, and ten commemorative 25th anniversary Geo-Institute pins

 You can contribute to the Fund